alexkranias/qwen-code-ipc/docs/development/deployment.md

 Qwen Code project is a monorepo that publishes core packages to the NPM registry:

 - `@qwen-code/qwen-code-core`: The backend, handling logic and tool execution.
-- `@qwen-code/qwen-code`: The user-facing frontend.
+- `qwen-code-ipc-cli`: The user-facing frontend.

 These packages are used when performing the standard installation and when running Qwen Code from the source.